top of page

 As a man who has trained a child well is kept in kindly remembrance: So also for a good work there is a good remembrance before Alahayim.

-Sound Doctrine to Teach Children
+Sound Doctrine and the Way to Teach Children

 1 Clem.
 21:7-9